Here’s something most web designers won’t tell you: a good looking website and a good website are not the same thing.

 The content bottleneck (and how to avoid it)

-• Start writing content during the discovery phase.
-Don't wait for the design to be done.
+Start writing content during the discovery phase, not after design is done

 QA and launch checklist